-Change Management – Step 1: Creating a Sense of Urgency
+Change Management Process – Step 1: Create a Sense of Urgency

 Table of contents

 Jim Rohn, author and entrepreneur, stated that “without a sense of urgency, desire loses its value.”
 Urgency, by definition, is “importance requiring swift action.”
 Dr. John Kotter, Harvard Business School professor and entrepreneur, created the change management process (CMP) used by professionals, consultants, and entrepreneurs around the world.

 The first step of the process is to establish a sense of urgency.
 The purpose of this post is to discuss what, why, and how to create urgency in change management.

 What Does It Mean to Create a Sense of Urgency in Change Management?

 A sense of urgency is the action required to present the need for change.
 Proposed change can be one of the harder changes.

 By nature, people do not like change, especially change that removes them from their comfort zones, disrupts their habits, or threatens to make obsolete something that they have done or built.
 If the idea of something new feels threatening, people will tend to resist rather than buy into the need for change.